meinac/easy_conf/README.md

 EasyConf.to_hash # { "foo" => "bar" }
 ```

+## Available Configuration Backends

+- Environment variables (EasyConf::Lookup::Env)
+- Yaml files (EasyConf::Lookup::Yaml)
+- Vault (EasyConf::Lookup::EVault)
+- Zookeeper (EasyConf::Lookup::Zookeeper)

 ## Configuration Keys

-**lookups:** Optional, default is `[:env, :yaml]`.
+**lookups:** Optional, default is `[EasyConf::Lookup::Env, EasyConf::Lookup::Yaml]`.
 List of lookups to be used to fetch the configuration.
 The lookup is basically the source of the configuration which.
-EasyConf implements `ENV`, `YAML` and `VAULT` lookups by default.
+EasyConf implements `Env`, `YamlL`, `EVault` and `Zookeeper` lookups by default.
 You can also implement your own lookup, for more information about how to implement a lookup, you may have a look at the source of builtin lookups.

 **decoder:** Optional.
 The idea behind of having this key is, having configuration values as Ruby objects.
 If you set the ENV var FOO as `"--- 1\n...\n"` and set the `decoder` option as `Proc.new { |value| YAML.load(value) }` the return value of EasyConf.app_config.FOO will be `1` as Fixnum instead of String.